whcsu/SurvELM/README.md

 install_github("whcsu/SurvELM")

-The R Shiny version is available from the following URL:
+The web-based R Shiny version is available from the following URL:

 https://whcsu.shinyapps.io/SurvELM/